The story behind why I only accept three clients a month, and why pumping more money into Facebook ads will never fix a failing store.

 The last big project that I took on was when I created Profit from Instagram, which I was only able afford to do because I terminated another online project that had been taking up roughly the same amount of time.

-And the last big project before that was becsport.com, which I was only able to do because I relinquished working in an office.
+And the last big project before that was becsport.com, which I was only able to do because I relinquished working in an office and using different office supplies, as tagging labels from OfficePro Amazon and many others.
 And so on.
 You get the picture.

 Well, I recently ended a major project (not business related) that I devoted at least 8+ hours a week to, and I want to reallocate some of that freed up energy to start saying yes to requests for 1-on-1 help.